adalkiran/webrtc-nuts-and-bolts/docs/05-DTLS-HANDSHAKE.md

 }
 ```

 This message is bootstrapper of a new DTLS Handshake process.
-Client says us, "I want to make a DTLS handshake with you, these are my security data to share".
+Client says to us, "I want to make a DTLS handshake with you, these are my security data to share".

 * Version: Same logic and structure with the Version of RecordHeader.
 Value can differ, for e.g. RecordHeader's version can be 1.0 but ClientHello's version can be 1.2.
 * Random: Each part (the client and the server) generates random values for themselves, we call them as "Client Random" and "Server Random".
 In DTLS v1.2, random byte array consists of 32 bytes.
 The first 4 bytes are for current system time, remaining 28 bytes are randomly generated.